I currently live in Bombay and work as a freelance photographer and writer. My interests vary from organic farming to natural health.

 - Mix your hazelnuts and coconut pulp, and keep them ready.

-- When the egg whites are very stiff, put it on top of your sugary egg yolks.
+- When the egg whites are very stiff, put them on top of your sugary egg yolks.
 Now drop the hazelnut mix on top.

 - Carefully fold the nuts into the whites, and make sure that all the ingredients get mixed well.
 Be careful not to mix too vigorously; otherwise, your egg whites will collapse.
 You might need to add some sugar to your whites when beating them.
 If you do, don't use coconut sugar because it can make your whites break!

 - Line your springform pan with baking paper.
 Fill the pan with the dough, and use a spoon to create an even surface.
-Bake for 45min - 1h at 180°C (355°F).
+Bake for 45 minutes to 1 hour at 180°C (355°F).
 Use a wooden toothpick to determine if the cake is ready.
 Prick it in the center, and if no dough sticks to the pick, the cake is done.

-- Let cake cool, and add chocolate icing.
-You can add "icing" by melting some dark chocolate (75% or above), and drizzling it on the cooled-down cake for some extra chocolaty indulgence.
+- Let the cake cool, and add chocolate icing.
+You can add "icing" by melting some dark chocolate (75% or above) and drizzling it on the cooled-down cake for some extra chocolaty indulgence.

-While many sweet dishes that aren't just fruit are usually not strictly Paleo, most of us allow ourselves a sweet indulgence once in a while.
-During my family's experimentations, we developed this adapted version of a German hazelnut cake that doesn't contain grains, only nuts and eggs.
-My mother-in-law used to be a severe diabetic, taking three different medications and an injection everyday, but her sugar levels running out of control nevertheless.
-When we switched to Paleo, she finally managed to control her diabetes.
-She is currently only on half pill a day with mostly superb sugar levels!
+My mother-in-law used to be a severe diabetic, taking three different medications and an injection every day and had her sugar levels running out of control nevertheless.
+When we switched to paleo, she finally managed to control her diabetes.
+She is currently only on half a pill a day with mostly superb sugar levels!

-Nevertheless, for occasions like birthdays and the lot, we were looking for some sweet sin that would be tasty, but not send her sugar levels through the roof.
-And happily ended up with this hazelnut (with optional chocolate) coconut cake, which is now an all-time favourite.
+Nevertheless, for occasions like birthdays and the lot, we were looking for something sweet and sinful that would be tasty—but not send her sugar levels through the roof.
+And we happily ended up with this hazelnut (with optional chocolate) coconut cake, which is now an all-time favourite.

 If you are diabetic, you should still treat this cake as a dessert and be aware that it will raise your sugar.
 But it is far superior to anything you will find ready-made.
 Though I'm not a master baker, the taste has been superb every single time I've made this, and it is a truly simple cake to bake.
 Have fun baking!

-I hope you enjoyed the recipe.
-You could easily vary it by adding coco powder, coffee, honey, or other nuts.
+I hope you enjoyed this recipe.
+You could easily vary it by adding cocoa powder, coffee, honey, or other nuts.
 Share your favourite variations with us!